Health and Safety at Work

 ‘Criminal’ law, is easy to breach; especially if you are employer.
 It can, and does happen whether they intend to or not.
 For example they can breach health and safety at work law if they do not assess risk.
 The Crown will punish a crime by a fine and or a term in prison.
 A guilty employer cannot insure against a breach of criminal law.
 In criminal law it is usual that those who prosecute will have to prove that a crime took place; and that it was ‘beyond all reasonable doubt’.
 But, the Health and Safety at Work Act changes the onus of proof.
 Instead, the accused has to prove that they have done as the law asks them to do; e.g. the ‘absolute’ duty to comply, ‘so far, as it is reasonably practicable’ to do so.

-It is hard to say what the exact costs of poor health and safety at work.
+It is hard to say what the exact costs of poor health and safety at work are.
 Quite simply, there are too many things which vary.
 This can include the cost of indirect loss; this might be a firm’s loss of business and reputation after an accident.
 Or, maybe one or more workers will want to find other work.
 So then the firm will spend time and money to recruit and train new workers.
 Or even a hike in their insurance rate.
 We could go on!
 Some might call it the iceberg effect – Above water, people can see a small part of an iceberg.
 In water, people will can not see the big part below.
 But there are many likely plus points when a firm manages to keep up good health and safety at work.
 What’s more, this does not need to hard work to achieve.

 So, why not use JHS Health and Safety Consultants as your platform to help you.

-Good Management of Health and Safety at Work.
+Good Health and Safety Management

 So, what will be a good business strategy for a firm.
 Well, there is more to it than just quality and money factors.
 One might think about the culture of health and safety at work too.
 It helps if a firm has a positive culture of health and safety at work.
 The HSE tell us about the make up a firm’s culture for health and safety at work.
 But, we can sum it up in a few words.
 They believe it is an outcome of how people view and act to health and safety at work; whether the outcome is a success or not is another matter.
 But the goal is to have good health and safety performance.
 And it goes to say too, that if a firm’s workers are not happy, then they’re not going to bother.